 Visual Rhetorics, New Media, and User-Centered Design

-5377 Visual Rhetoric.
-Analysis and theory of the persuasive, discursive, and argumentative nature of the visual components of documents.Note: All courses may be repeated for credit when the topic varies.
+5377: Visual Rhetoric.
+Analysis and theory of the persuasive, discursive, and argumentative nature of the visual components of documents.Note: Some courses are onsite only.

 Facilities and Resources

 - Usability Research Lab (URL).
 The TCR program has a dedicated lab for testing the usability of documents, web sites, and other communication designs.

 - Media Lab.
 The Media Lab offers hardware, software, and training for using digital media, video, audio, podcasting, streaming, and instructional design